openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/collections/collection_hashset.md

 // set2 contains elements 0, 1, 2, 3
 ```

-To remove elements from a HashSet, use the remove function, specifying the element to be removed.
+To remove elements from a HashSet, use the remove function by specifying the element to be deleted.

 <!-- run -->